grace-notes/website/contents/topics/armor-of-god-using.md

 ---
+title: "Using the Armor of God"
-title: "Armor of God, Using"
+indexTitle: "Armor of God, Using"
 pdf: "armorofgod_using.pdf"
 description: "\"If training in arms ceases, there is no difference between a soldier and a civilian! and No matter how many years he has served, an unexercised solder is a raw recruit!\" - Vegetius"
 template: topic.jade